-This program aims to increase the amount of waste materials recycled by accelerating and stimulating investment in recycling infrastructure at existing licensed recycling facilities, and increasing resource recovery to meet the NSW 2021 recycling targets.
+This program aims to increase the amount of waste materials recycled in NSW by accelerating and stimulating investment in recycling infrastructure at existing licensed recycling facilities.
+The program is aimed at increasing resource recovery to meet the NSW 2021 recycling targets.

 The program is designed to fund resource recovery facilities that can increase recycling of waste materials from households and businesses in a cost-effective manner.